kunegis/stu/README.md

   a lot of shell functionality is duplicated in Make functions.
 Stu encourages all program logic to be implemented in rules, i.e. using a proper shell.
-* Stu supports additional types of dependencies (existence-only dependencies with the prefix '!', optional dependencies with '?', and trivial dependencies with '&').
+* Stu supports additional types of dependencies (timestamp-ignoring dependencies with the prefix '!', optional dependencies with '?', and trivial dependencies with '&').
 These can only be emulated partially with Make by using unwieldy constructs.